Spectral Theory of the Nazarov-Sklyanin Lax Operator: Introduction and statement of results

-The matrix in (\ref{MatrixPresentationOfL}) is infinite, but due to the projection $\pi$ in (\ref{SzegoProjectionFormula}), the rows and columns are indexed by $\mathbb{N}$ not by $\mathbb{Z}$.
-One can also see from (\ref{MatrixPresentationOfL}) that $\mathcal{L}(0,0)$ is strictly upper triangular if $\ebar = \hbar =0$, hence nilpotent in $F[w]$ as we already mentioned.
-If one sets $\ebar = 0$ but keeps $\hbar \neq 0$, the diagonal terms in (\ref{MatrixPresentationOfL}) vanish and the entries of $\mathcal{L}(0, \hbar)$ are constant along diagonals.
-In this special case, one may regard $\mathcal{L}(0, \hbar)$ as a block Toeplitz operator with infinite blocks from $\textnormal{End}(F)$.
+One can see from~(\ref{MatrixPresentationOfL}) that $\NSL_{0,0}$ is strictly upper triangular if $\ebar = \hbar =0$, hence nilpotent in~$F[w]$ as we already mentioned.
+If one sets $\ebar = 0$ but keeps $\hbar \neq 0$, the diagonal terms in~(\ref{MatrixPresentationOfL}) vanish and the entries of $\NSL_{0, \hbar}$ are constant along diagonals.
+In this special case, one may regard~$\NSL_{0, \hbar}$ as a block Toeplitz operator with infinite blocks from $\End(F)$.